 So lets try to figure out how much radiation it takes in order to have a noticeable impact.
 There is a Huge, complicated, and just ridiculously arcane body of knowledge on this topic thanks to 60 years of operation under the LNT hypothesis of radiation safety.
 Your body regularly handles the death and removal of between 50 to 70 billion cells a day, so lets assume that we can handle double that much for a short time.
 Each cell has about 100 trillion atoms in it, and each atom has to have connections to at least 1 other atom to be part of a molecule in your cell and up to an average maximum of 4 since we are carbon based.
 And as any min/maxing Dungeons and Dragons player can tell you the average roll on a 4 sided dice is 2.5.

 Therefore each cell in our body can be approximated as having 250 Trillion molecular bonds.
-Now we know that alpha particles, while on average the most energetic kind of nuclear radiation, are too interactive with matter to actually be a threat to our health unless they somehow get inside us, as our skin is enough to block them so we can generally ignore that component of exposure.
-So we only really need to think about exposure to beta and gamma radiation in terms of health effects and on average they are capable of directly breaking 100 to 275 thousand molecular bonds per particle.
+Now we know that alpha particles, while on average the most energetic kind of nuclear radiation, are too interactive with matter to actually be a threat to our health.
+Unless they somehow get inside us, our skin is enough to block them so we can generally ignore that component of exposure.
+So we only really need to think about exposure to beta and gamma radiation in terms of health effects.
+On average they are capable of directly breaking 100 to 275 thousand molecular bonds per particle.
 I don’t know what the limits are for how many bonds need to get broken in order to cause a cell to die, or to develop a metabolic problem, or to become cancerous.
 It’s very unlikely to be 1 unless you are the unluckiest person alive, but it’s probably also less than 275,000 because cellular machinery is pretty fragile simply due to its size.

 (Yes I am aware that I’m being very general in my assumptions and that absorption would change determined by body part and you are more than welcome to read the article about sievert calculations that I linked earlier to determine more exacting dosages if you are hardcore like that.)